xjm/drupal_core_release/README.md

 collaboration with the security team and do not share any information (including whether there will be a release) outside the security team.
-(See the [security team disclosure policy](https://www.drupal.org/drupal-security-team/security-team-procedures/drupal-security-team-disclosure-policy-for-security) for more information.
+(See the [security team disclosure policy](https://www.drupal.org/drupal-security-team/security-team-procedures/drupal-security-team-disclosure-policy-for-security) for more information.)

-Execute this script from your local git repository, either by adding it to your path or by using the full path to the script.
+Execute this script from your local git clone of Drupal core, either by adding it to your system path or by using the full path to the script.

 1. Check out the correct branch and ensure you have the latest changes: